AidenWalmer/Calorie_Counter_Website/README.md

 # CalorieCapture Website by Aiden Walmer

 ### Abstract:
-* A user-friendly and interactive website for uploading images of fruit and calculating the present fruits' calories within said images.
+* A user-friendly and interactive website for uploading images and display the present fruits' calories within said images.
 This website allows users to upload a picture of their plate to the site and then detect the fruit present within the image and calculate the total number of calories.

 ### Etown SCAD Poster 2024: